ofelcan164/API/sections/files.md

 You may limit files returned by keyword using a query parameters, for example:
 `/api/v2/folders/<folder_id>/files.json?<query_param>=dogs`

-To search all the files in the archive by keyword via the API, obtain the root folder id of the archive via API (`GET /folders/root.json`), this ID will never change, then call:
+To search all files your library by keyword via the API, obtain the root folder ID (`GET /folders/root.json`), this ID will never change, then call:
 `/api/v2/folders/<root_folder_id>/files.json?<query_param>=dogs&recursive=true`

 The following filters/query parameters (<query_param>) can be used when requesting a folder's files: